Skip to content

 Continuous context

-The patient's story does not reset when they change providers or move between settings.
-Serelora maintains continuous context over time, preserving history and relationships that matter for current care decisions.
+A patient's complete history follows them across every provider and does not reset when they change settings.
+Serelora maintains continuous context over time, making the relationships between diagnoses, medications, events, and SDOH explicit and queryable for current care decisions.

 • Longitudinal patient timeline